kubevela/kubevela/docs/en/concepts.md

 ## Building the Abstraction

-Unlike most of the higher level platforms, the `Application` abstraction in KubeVela is fully extensible and does not even have fixed schema.
-Instead, it is composed by building blocks (app components and traits etc.) that allow you to onboard platform capabilities to this application definition with your own abstractions.
+Unlike most of the higher level abstractions, the `Application` resource in KubeVela is a LEGO-style object and does not even have fixed schema.
+Instead, it is composed by building blocks (app components and traits etc.) that allow you to on-board platform capabilities to this application definition via your own abstractions.

 The building blocks to abstraction and model platform capabilities named `ComponentDefinition` and `TraitDefinition`.

 ### ComponentDefinition

-You can think of `ComponentDefinition` as a *template* for workload type.
+`ComponentDefinition` is a pre-defined *template* for the deployable workload.
 It contains template, parametering and workload characteristic information as a declarative API resource.

-Hence, the `Application` abstraction essentially declares how users want to **instantiate** given component definitions.
+Hence, the `Application` abstraction essentially declares how the user want to **instantiate** given component definitions in target cluster.
 Specifically, the `.type` field references the name of installed `ComponentDefinition` and `.properties` are the user set values to instantiate it.

 Some typical component definitions are *Long Running Web Service*, *One-time Off Task* or *Redis Database*.
 All component definitions expected to be pre-installed in the platform, or provided by component providers such as 3rd-party software vendors.